okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 #### Updates to profile enrollment policy
 This feature delivers parity for upgraded orgs who used the Self Service Registration (SSR) feature in Classic Engine.
 Previously in Identity Engine, SSR was combined with profile enrollment.
 Users were unable to sign in after the upgrade if their org used read-only or hidden attributes for SSR in Classic Engine.
 Identity Engine now separates SSR and profile enrollment, and turns off progressive profiling by default.
 This ensures that no admins are locked out and users can sign in to their orgs even if they have special attributes.
 See <Topics/identity-engine/policies/create-profile-enrollment-policy-pe.htm>.

-#### Automatically assign the super admin role to an app
+#### Automatically assign super admin role to an app
-Orgs can now automatically assign the super admin role to newly created public client apps.
-See []]().
+Admins can now automatically assign the super admin role to all of their newly created public client apps.
+See [Work with the admin component]](https://help.okta.com/okta_help.htm?type=oie&id=ext-work-with-admin).

 #### Authentication challenge for redirects
 Users now receive an authentication challenge for each redirect sent to an Identity Provider with **Factor only** configured, even if the IdP session is active. <!-- OKTA-628504 ENG_FORCE_AUTHN_FOR_FACTORS_IDPS -->

-#### Number challenge support for OOB, MFA OOB grant flows is EA in Production
+#### Number challenge support for OOB and MFA OOB grant flows is EA in Production
 Direct authentication out-of-band (OOB) and multifactor out-of-band (MFA OOB) grant flows now support number challenge for Okta Verify Push.
 See the [MFA OOB grant](/docs/guides/implement-grant-type/mfaoob/mai) and [OOB grant](/docs/guides/implement-grant-type/oob/main/") flows.

 #### Policy Simulation API is GA in Preview